michaelstrefeler/pySOMETHING/README.md

 # pySOMETHING

-Simple Optimized Method Easing Task Handling In Normal Gravity
+a Simple Optimized Method Easing Task Handling In Normal Gravity using python and Flask